horsecz/MTA-SA-StarGate-gamemode/stargate_map/TBD.md

 - Basic functionality of SA map
     - Spawn area = Lobby in San Andreas
     - Gate area in SA
+- Basic functionality of Milkyway maps
+    - SGC
+    - Icarus
+    - Other worlds
-- Functionality of HOTU maps
+- Functionality of all HOTU maps
 - Basic connection and co-working between resources
-    - Spawn stargates in map worlds
+    - Spawn stargates and dhds in map worlds
+- San Andreas (and other worlds) NPCs and world "aliveness" (no ghost towns and worlds!)